vercel/next.js/contributing/maintenance/publishing.md

 By installing `next@canary` from time to time you can check if your application is affected by any changes that have not been published yet.

 Repository maintainers can publish a new stable version using: `pnpm publish-stable`.
+The command will automatically decide the new version tag as it's an increment from the previous version.